Admission to the Nursing Program

 - Official transcripts from all educational institutions attended beyond high school (this includes all colleges, universities, vocational-technical schools, and hospital nursing schools);

 - Olympic College Nursing Program Application, submitted when currently enrolled in the final prerequisite course(s);

-- Achievement of a 78 or above on the Accuplacer Reading Comprehension Test; and
+- Achievement of 260 on the Accuplacer Reading Test

 - Completion of the prerequisite courses with a minimum grade of 2.0 in each course: CHEM& 121, BIOL& 241 and 242, and ENGL& 101.